 A scholarship for Yukon First Nations students.
 Established by donation from the original Yukon Indian Craft Shop for the education of Yukon First Nations children and to preserve the cultural heritage of Yukon First Nations people.

 Three scholarships (each for $1,000) for Yukon residents are awarded through this fund each year.
-Applicants must be graduates of a Yukon secondary school and are pursuing post-graduate work (master’s degree or PhD) at a recognized Canadian University.
+Applicants must be graduates of a Yukon secondary school and pursuing post-graduate work (master’s degree or PhD) at a recognized Canadian University.
 Applications must include the following:

 a letter of admission indicating the university and the post-graduate program